slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.’
 -- Bertrand Russell [1872]*

-> *"Common sense is the collection of prejudices acquired by age eighteen."
+> *"Common sense is the collection of prejudices acquired by age eighteen." (...)
+"Three great forces rule the world: stupidity, fear and greed."
 -- Albert Einstein [1879]*

 > *"If everybody is thinking alike, then somebody isn’t thinking."